bangalorebyte-cohort12/OOPs-II/README.md

     + Two And Gates --> One OR Gate --> Not Gate
     + Four And Gates --> Two OR Gate ---> Two Note Gate --> One OR Gate

 2) Create a user database Class with the following columns: login, password, and last login timestamp. (see Example 7.1 in Core Python).
 Dictionary Example in Core Python) It manages a system requiring users to log in before access to resources is allowed.
-This database class has two methods,
+This database class has three methods,

-- Update (loading any previously saved user information on instantiation and providing accessor functions to add or update database information).
-- Delete user( This database also supports entries to be deleted)
+- Add new user
+- Update Existing user
+- Delete user